 What can I expect of the food served at Bo’a Vida?

-At Bo’a Vida we aim to provide our guests a fresh, balanced and healthy menu.
-We try to source as many of our products organically and local as possible, but of course we also provide the small tasty luxuries that are not to be found on the island.
+At Bo’a Vida we aim to provide our guests with a fresh, balanced and healthy menu.
+We try to source as many of our products organically and local as possible.
+We do our own wholegrain bread, burger buns, wraps, coconut milk, pesto, hummus, peanut butter amongst others.